Closed December 24-26, 31, and January 1

 The new BSB allows us to combine science, research and community-building.
 This space opens the door for innovation, learning and collaboration to take place.

 We are excited with the opening of the new BSB and anticipate that this will be a chance to connect faculty, students, staff and the greater Ann Arbor community.

 The BSB is not purely a biology building.
-It serves various purposes for various audiences.
+It serves different purposes for different audiences.

-It will house classrooms for learning and teaching (students), labs and shared spaces for researching (students and faculty) and museums (general public, faculty and students)
+It houses classrooms for learning and teaching (students), labs and shared spaces for researching (students and faculty) and museums (general public, faculty and students)

-While the Museum of Natural History is the public-facing museum, the BSB will also house two research-centric museums—the museums of Zoology and Paleontology.
+While the Museum of Natural History is the public-facing museum, the BSB also houses two research-centric museums—the museums of Zoology and Paleontology.

 The BSB opened for classes in fall 2018.
-The museum will be located in and throughout the BSB and opens to the public in April 2019.
+The museum is located in and throughout the BSB and opened to the public in April 2019.